-Instead, you should use trusted resources that can give you the right materials to study and support to succeed!
-For instance, Inspira has 99th percentile tutors that know exactly how to target your weaknesses and help you ace the NCLEX!
+Instead, you should use trusted resources that can give you the right materials to study and support you to succeed!
+For instance, Inspira has 99th percentile tutors who know exactly how to target your weaknesses and help you ace the exam!

 Test anxiety can get the best of us!
 To reduce the stress you feel on test day, you should continue taking practice tests under similar test conditions throughout the weeks or months you study.
 Not only will you be able to track your improvement, but you’ll also become comfortable with the test conditions.

-If you have any more questions about the NCLEX exam, read on to find your answers!
+If you have any more questions about the NGN exam, read on to find your answers!

 Yes, if you complete your BSN and write and pass the NCLEX-RN, you will become a licensed Registered Nurse.